Earn money with Channel Memberships

-- Help Center: Channel memberships eligibility, policies, & guidelines
+- Help Centre: Channel memberships eligibility, policies, & guidelines

-- Help Center: Canceling, pausing or resuming your YouTube membership
+- Help Centre: Cancelling, pausing or resuming your YouTube membership

 - YouTube's Community Guidelines

-- Help Center: How to earn money on YouTube
+- Help Centre: How to earn money on YouTube

-- Make it valuable: High value for your members doesn’t have to mean high cost for you - it may just mean it’s exclusive
+- Make it valuable: High value for your members doesn't have to mean high cost for you – it may just mean that it's exclusive.

-- Make them recurring: Members pay every month and can cancel at any time, so make sure you keep them happy for the long-term
+- Make them recurring: Members pay every month and can cancel at any time, so make sure that you keep them happy for the long term.

 - Try not to alienate: Taking anything away from regular viewers can backfire – instead, offer something extra for your members

-- Head to the monetization tab in Studio to turn on memberships.
-If membership isn’t available yet, check the eligibility criteria and apply for access.
+- Head to the monetisation tab in Studio to turn on memberships.
+If membership isn't available yet, check the eligibility criteria and apply for access.

 - Submit your perks, badges and emojis for approval.
 This usually takes about 24 hours.

 - Make an intro video.
-For tips, check out this video.
+For tips, watch this video.